 How Does Noise Affect Your Sleep?

-Noise tends to be most disruptive during your light stages of sleep, which occur at the beginning of the night and in recurring periods throughout the night.
+If you are wondering how to fall asleep fast, be aware that noise tends to be most disruptive during your light stages of sleep, which occur at the beginning of the night and in recurring periods throughout the night.
 It’s also possible for noises to rouse you from deep sleep and REM sleep.
 To get the sleep that you need, it’s important to protect your sleep environment against unwanted sound for the duration of your night’s rest.
 Noise at night can prevent you from falling asleep initially, and sounds during the night can wake you leaving you unable to return to sleep.
 Even noises that don’t wake you can have a detrimental effect on sleep quality.While you snooze, the sleeping brain continues to register and process sound.
 Noises can create restlessness in sleep even if they don’t wake you fully, and these interruptions affect sleep quality and the movement from lighter to deeper stages of sleep.

 Other Noise Interruptions

 Individual responses to nightly noise can vary significantly.
 If you are wondering why do I wake up at night to noises when others don’t, research suggest that certain patterns of activity in the brain are linked to a higher tolerance for noise during sleep.
 If your brain generates higher concentrations of sleep spindles—bursts of high-frequency brain waves—you demonstrate greater resistance to noise during sleep.
 Sleep spindles first occur during Stage 2 sleep, a phase of light sleep that composes nearly half of a typical night’s rest.